 “I can have but little doubt but that my writing has been, in the main, too hard for many I should have been pleased to communicate with; but I never designedly tried to puzzle people, as some of my critics have supposed.
 On the other hand, I never pretended to offer such literature as should be a substitute for a cigar, or a game of dominoes, to an idle man.
-So perhaps, on the whole, I get my desserts and something over, — not a crowd, but a few I value more.”—Robert Browning to W.G.
-Kingsland, Nov.
-27, 1868
+So perhaps, on the whole, I get my desserts and something over, — not a crowd, but a few I value more.”—British poet and playwright Robert Browning (1812-1889), to friend W.G.
+Kingsland, in a Nov.
+27, 1868 letter, quoted by W. Hall Griffin, The Life of Robert Browning With Notices of His Writings, His Family and His Friends (1889)

 Browning told Kingsland he’d been “far from well, and oppressed by work.”
 No wonder—he was preparing for publication his epic “murder-poem,” The Ring and the Book.
 The first volume had appeared six days before Browning’s letter, while the remaining three appeared in each of the following months.